PadawanTony/WatsonCourse/README.md

-# HubIT Club - Users
+# Drug App
-Simple static site.Possibly to be used for the HubIT Git Workshop http://hubit-club.herokuapp.com/
+Simple static site.Possibly to be used for our project in the Watson course in DEREE - The American College of Greece